Johanna Konta: 2014: Top 100

 Konta was awarded another wildcard to compete at the Eastbourne International, where she defeated 2013 Wimbledon junior champion Belinda Bencic, in straight sets.
 This set up a meeting with world No. 42, Camila Giorgi, who had stunned fourth seed Victoria Azarenka in the first round.
 Despite holding a match point at 5–4 up in the final set, Konta lost to the Italian.
 Nevertheless, her first-round success was enough to propel Konta into the top 100 as she reached a career-high of 89 in July, before falling back as she failed to replenish the ranking points won from her successes in the second half of the previous year.

 Konta gained direct entry into the Wimbledon main draw, losing a tight three-set match to Peng Shuai in the first round.

 Konta's next tournament was the İstanbul Cup, where she won through qualifying as the top seed.
 She was again drawn with Kurumi Nara in the first round, losing to the sixth-seeded Japanese in straight sets.
 She then moved across to North America to play the Connecticut Open; she also encountered a recent opponent here as she faced top seed Peng Shuai in the second qualifying round and was eliminated.

-Her ranking gave her a second consecutive direct entry to a Grand Slam main draw as she played the US Open, but she suffered a 'wasted opportunity' as she was beaten in the opening round by Shahar Pe'er.
+Her ranking gave her a second consecutive direct entry to a major main draw as she played the US Open, but she suffered a 'wasted opportunity' as she was beaten in the opening round by Shahar Pe'er.